 Trees breathe in carbon dioxide, storing carbon and breathing out oxygen.
 Living forests around the world have an ongoing process of inhalation, exhalation, decay and regeneration that spans 300-3,000 years with all parts of the cycle represented: young saplings, adolescent trees, mature trees that are hundreds of years old, and decaying dead wood on the forest floor.
 Medium-aged to old-growth trees sequester the most carbon as they grow.
 When a forest is clear-cut, the cycle is disrupted: there is no inhalation of carbon dioxide, only the decay and hence the exhalation of carbon into the atmosphere.

-When only intermittent trees are harvested with minimal level of interference to the surrounding forest, we are able to protect the forest ecosystem including maintaining continuous cover and protecting biodiversity.
+When trees are harvested only intermittently, with minimal interference to the surrounding forest, we are able to protect the forest ecosystem, while maintaining continuous cover and protecting biodiversity.
 This method of selective harvesting is critical to forest management design practices as they do not disrupt the forest ecosystem as a whole.
 This method is known as Minimum Interference.

 ReGreening Earth: preserving what is left of virgin forest and restoring depleted forest ecosystems on a global level.